Large Deviations Optimal Scheduling of Closed Queueing Networks: Supplementary material to Appendix : proof of Lemma

 Finally, let $\delta,\epsilon, \rho\to 0$, we have

 We briefly summarize Step 2 and provide some intuition.
 The goal is to upper bound the stationary likelihood that the Lyapunov function equals $1$.
 To study the stationary behavior, we first divide time into cycles, where a cycle is completed each time the Lyapunov function goes down below $\delta$ then rises above $\epsilon$, where $\delta<\epsilon\ll 1$.
 Then using a variant of renewal-reward theorem (equation \eqref{eq:achievability_sample_chain}), we only need to lower bound the expected cycle duration, and upper bound the expected time the Lyapunov function stays at $1$ during a cycle.
-The Lipschitz property of demand sample paths and the Lyapunov function ensures that the cycle duration is bounded away from $0$ hence has no contribution to the \textit{exponent} of the desired likelihood (Lemma \ref{lem:tech_lems}).
-Meanwhile, Lemma \ref{cor:exp_lyap_decr} upper bounds the expected time until the Lyapunov function returns to $\delta$ after hitting $1$.
+The Lipschitz property of the Lyapunov function ensures that the cycle duration is bounded away from $0$ hence has no contribution to the \textit{exponent} of the desired likelihood (Lemma \ref{lem:tech_lems}).
+Meanwhile, the negative drift condition ensures the expected time until the Lyapunov function returns to $\delta$ after hitting $1$.
 This leaves the exponent of the desired likelihood to be solely dependent on the probability that the Lyapunov function ever hit $1$ during a cycle.
 Finally we apply the sample path large deviation principle (Fact \ref{fact:sample_path_ldp}) to bound this quantity.

 \textit{Step 3.
 Reduce (\ref{eq:achievability_multi_variational}) to an one-dimensional variational problem.} This rest of the proof is exactly the same as the proof of Theorem 5 and Proposition 7 in \cite{venkataramanan2013queue}; we provide the intuition and omit the details.